graspit-simulator/graspit-simulator.github.io_src/source/getting_started.rst

 rolls on the table.
 The PD controllers in the robot joints are simply maintaining the current position against gravity.

-Use the Grasp :math:`\rightarrow` Auto Grasp menu to close the fingers of the hand.
+Use the Grasp->Auto Grasp menu to close the fingers of the hand.
 Note that the hand starts closing, then lifts the glass into its grasp.
 After the grasp stabilizes, select the glass and change its material properties to ``frictionless``.
 The glass then slips out of